rknlhrqy/Ethereum-KickStart/README.md

 # Ethereum-KickStart
-This is a web server for people to define a donation campaign.
-Participants of a donation campaign can decide the receiver of this donation.<br>
+This is a web applicaton for crowdfunding projects.
+A user can create a campaign to collect fundings from the investors.
+The user can define the request to use a part of the fund in different areas such as contracting or purchasing.
+The investors will vote to reject or permit the request.
+Then the user can tranfer that part of fund to the contractors or sellers if the request is accepted by investors.<br>
 The web application is developed using React and Next.js.
 It is not using create-react-app, because I found that Next.js has many advantages compared with create-react-app when building a multi-page application.<br>
 <br>
 The steps to develop an Ethereum web application, or a Blockchain web application generally, are:<br>